barakb/nomad-client/Readme.md

 ````

-Of course, it can combine with the create function
+You can create the Job while sending the request to Nomad.
 ```Kotlin
 client.jobs.create{
             id = "foo"